ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-1.md

 1. Open a browser on the specified `Server address`
     - From VS Code, `ctrl+click` on the link in the terminal to open it in your default browser.

-From here, you can change the theme, add plugins, write pages and post for example.
+From here, you can change the theme, add plugins, write pages and posts.
 This article does not cover Jekyll customizations; I leave you to build your own thing!

 > If you have a hard time executing this step, please refer to the official [Quick-start guide](https://jekyllrb.com/docs/quickstart/) or leave a comment and I will do my best to help you out.